asmallpileofash/site/content/project.md

 ## Comparison

 As mentioned above, the Nicoyan diet is very different compared to the average resident of the United States of America.
-Some reasons
+Some examples of this are the differnces of views on some foods.
+The breakfast mentioned above might be seen as unhealth in the United States of America, but obviously, it is quite healthy.
+Another example of the differences between these diets is the consumption of meat or fish.
+In the US, there is a large culture of eating meat,